Upwardfi/docs/source/includes/settlements.md

 # Settlements

-A settlement refers to the settlmeent of funds between Highline and clients (that’s you!).
-This happens whenever a bill payment is due, and will be reflected in this API and our daily data report.
+A settlement refers to the transfer of funds between Highline and clients.
+This happens whenever a bill payment is due, and will be reflected in this API and our daily settlement file.

 ## Check product's settlements